1. Why is Federation putting so much time and passion into re-imagining Jewish Atlanta and Federation now?

-The Social Entrepreneurship platform includes another 50 current and potential Jewish social entrepreneurs from startups and within existing institutions, funders, innovators and JFGA board and staff members.
+The Jewish Renaissance platform includes another 50 current and potential Jewish social entrepreneurs from startups and within existing institutions, funders, innovators and JFGA board and staff members.
 Jodi will be the lead professional representing this platform.

 The Regenerating Federation platform will consist of a cross-section of people who have participated in the first two platform, plus others.

 Behind the scenes, a terrific Planning Team has been meeting every 2 weeks through Zoom with our colleagues from Insyte Partners (Liz Alperin Solms, Marie McCormick and Grace Shim—www.insytepartners.com) to guide the work.
 That includes:

 Ligi George, Federation Project Manager